rust-gamedev/ecs_bench_suite/readme.md

 ### Heavy Compute

 This benchmark is designed to test the ECS's ability to scale when it is allowed to run a system over multiple CPU cores.
+This is primarily an inner-parallelism test.

 Dataset: 10,000 entities with a `mat4x4` component.